Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-The influence of $z$ is milder than that of \fOtwo at \logvmf = 0 or below, but becomes important as \logvmf increases.
-Its principal influence is to lower the mean molecular weight (MMW) as $z$ decreases (cf. Fig. \ref{fig:mmw_2500}), and thus extend the atmosphere (which leads to a higher baseline secondary eclipse depth, $F_p/F_s$).
-However, the specific spectral features only of planets with $z$<0.1 are distinct from their high-$z$ peers, manifest as the weakening (at low \logvmf) or disappearance (at high \logvmf) of CO/CO$_2$ and SO$_2$ absorption in the 4.5, 8 and 15 \micron bands, and the emergence of atmospheric inversion with mineral gas features (expressed as emission features) in the more reduced cases which manifests as emission features of CO(g) and SiO(g).
+The influence of \metal is milder than that of \fOtwo.
+Its principal effect is to lower the MMW as \metal decreases (cf. Fig. \ref{fig:mmw_2500}), and thus extending the atmosphere, leading to slightly higher baseline secondary eclipse depths, $F_p/F_s$.
+Spectroscopically however, only the features of planets with \metal=0 are visibly distinct from their higher-\metal peers, manifest as the weakening (at low \logvmf) or disappearance (at high \logvmf) of CO, CO$_2$ and SO$_2$ absorption in the 4.5, 8 and 15 \micron bands, and the emergence of emission features of CO(g) and SiO(g) for \dIW{-6}.
+In addition, the H$_2$O bands in the near-to-mid infrared ($\sim$ 1-3 µm) trace \metal by means of their width and depth, however, remain generally more sensitive to \logvmf (see below).